Missouri scores in all phases in 50-0 victory over SEMO

 Missouri: The Tigers open Southeastern Conference play at home Saturday against South Carolina.
 Missouri is in the middle of a five-game homestand.

-Southeast Missouri: After stepping up in class to face FBS Missouri, the Redhawks host Division II-member West Virginia State on Saturday.
+Southeast Missouri State: After stepping up in class to face FBS Missouri, the Redhawks host Division II-member West Virginia State on Saturday.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25